Skip to main content

 • stability

-• “For $8, you get a (barely) 2-hour game with a rather lame and cliché story, poorly explained puzzles, buggy achievements, and few other elements that clearly don’t belong in a hidden object game.”
+• “For $8, you get a barely 2-hour game with a rather lame and cliché story, poorly explained puzzles, buggy achievements, and a few other elements that clearly don’t belong in a hidden object game.”

 • grinding

-Players find the grinding aspect of the game to be somewhat tedious, yet it does not significantly detract from their overall enjoyment of the experience.
+Players find the grinding aspect somewhat tedious, but it does not significantly detract from their overall enjoyment of the game during their first playthrough.

 • atmosphere

-Reviewers consistently praise the game's atmosphere, highlighting the well-crafted scenes that contribute to an immersive experience.
+Reviewers praise the game's atmosphere, highlighting the well-crafted scenes that contribute to an immersive experience.

-• “The scenes are painted well, and the atmosphere is great.”
+• “The scenes are beautifully crafted, and the atmosphere is immersive.”

 • replayability